Mountain Equipment Co-op: Board governance changes

 Over the four-year period to 2011–2015, the board of directors made it increasingly difficult for members lacking specific educational and experience qualifications to run for board membership.
 Former board chairman Anders Ourom, who had been a member of the MEC board for nine years, was even disqualified for election in 2012, as unqualified.
 Former board chairman Chris McNeil, who had served on the board for 20 years, said, "if there are too many people with sophisticated backgrounds, they will have a mindset or bias there because of the type of person you're asking for."
 MEC co-founder Jim Byers, observed, "they've become captured by the very retail structures that we fought against."
 Governance consultant Mark Latham said, "I don't think members' interests are well protected by the governance as it is now."
-By this time the board was able disqualify board candidates and disregard member resolutions it disliked.
+By this time the board was able to disqualify board candidates and disregard member resolutions it disliked.

 In 2013, "the board required that director candidates have board or senior management experience 'in a complex organization'.
 For the 2016 election, the board requires directors to have that experience 'in an organization of comparable complexity to MEC'."
 MEC CEO David Labistour said that pre-selection of board candidates "offers [the] membership an informed election" that is both transparent and "in line with the health of the organization."
 Concurrently, the board was given a hefty pay raise.
 In 2015, the chair made more than $58,000, as compared to 2011 when he was compensated $30,500.

 Democratic remedies available to MEC members were curtailed during the same period.
 In 2013, "the board increased the number of signatures required to get a motion placed before the membership to 500 from five" It was noted that "now, even if a special resolution has the required number of signatures, the board can still refuse to put it on the ballot if two-thirds of directors are opposed."

 In 2015, MEC had 18 stores and had sales of $336 million.
 Its product lineup was broadened to include "more mainstream items such as road running shoes and downhill skis", and it aimed to better serve a "younger, more multicultural and female" clientele.
 CEO Labistour observed that the values of the "white Anglo-Saxon male" were being obliterated and, to cope with the changed circumstances of the Canadian retail environment, he changed the mission of the organization.
 As of 2014 year end, subsidiary 1314625 Ontario Limited was "substantially inactive" according to the audit firm of KPMG.